 Often students may have to attend a few classes before deciding if a course is right for them.
-If it is decided not continue with the course, students should review the Course Withdrawal Schedule before officially withdrawing.
+If it is decided not to continue with the course, students should review the Course Withdrawal Schedule before officially withdrawing.
 Withdrawing from a course after the deadline will have financial and academic consequences.

-Note: Non attendance does not constitute an official withdrawal from a course.
+Note: Non-attendance does not constitute an official withdrawal from a course.
 Courses must be dropped online through Self Service Banner.

 The Course Withdrawal Schedule does not apply to:

 - Executive MBA & Master of Finance programs

 - Dropping a course may also affect a student's full-time status at the University.
 Students need to be registered in a minimum of 3 courses per term to be considered a full-time student.

 How to Drop Courses

 - Enter your smu.ca email address and password.
 Click here if you need help to access your account.